 The method followed in computing deferred policy acquisition costs limits the amount of such deferred costs to their estimated realizable value.
 A premium deficiency exists if the sum of expected claim costs and claim adjustment expenses, unamortized acquisition costs, and maintenance costs exceeds related unearned premiums and expected investment income on those unearned premiums, as computed on a product line basis.
 We routinely evaluate the realizability of deferred policy acquisition costs.
-At December 31, 2012 and 2011, there was no premium deficiency related to deferred policy acquisition costs.
+At December 31, 2013 and 2012, there was no premium deficiency related to deferred policy acquisition costs.

 Goodwill.
-Our consolidated balance sheet as of December 31, 2012 includes goodwill of acquired businesses of \$44.7 million that is assigned to our business units as follows: Standard Commercial P&C business unit - \$2.1 million; E&S Commercial business unit - \$19.9 million; General Aviation business unit - \$9.7 million; Personal Lines business unit - \$5.3 million; and Excess & Umbrella business unit - \$7.7 million.
-This amount has been recorded as a result of prior business acquisitions accounted for under the purchase method of accounting.
+Goodwill is tested for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis (October 1) and between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
+For purposes of evaluating goodwill for impairment, we have determined that our reporting units are the same as our business units except for the Hallmark Select business unit for which reporting units are at the component level ("one level below").
+Our consolidated balance sheet as of December 31, 2013 includes goodwill of acquired businesses of \$44.7 million that is assigned to our business units as follows: Standard Commercial P&C business unit - \$2.1 million; E&S Commercial business unit - \$19.9 million; Hallmark Select business unit- \$17.4 million (comprised of \$7.7 million for the excess & umbrella component and \$9.7 million for the general aviation and satellite component); and Personal Lines business unit - \$5.3 million.
+This amount has been recorded as a result of prior business acquisitions accounted for under the acquisition method of accounting.
 Under ASC 350, "Intangibles- Goodwill and Other," goodwill is tested for impairment annually.
-We completed our last annual test for impairment on the first day of the fourth quarter of 2012 and determined that there was no impairment.
+We completed our last annual test for impairment on the first day of the fourth quarter of 2013 and determined that there was no impairment.